PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/PadData.md

 `PadData` represents how dance pads are laid out for a [ChartType](ChartType.md) and how the arrows can be combined to form various moves.
 See [StepTypes](StepTypes.md) for details on these moves.

-The `PadData` files provided in the library are automatically generated from simplified input through [PadDataGenerator](https://github.com/PerryAsleep/PadDataGenerator). `PadData` file names match their `ChartType`, e.g. `dance-single.json`.
+The `PadData` files provided in the library are automatically generated from simplified input through [PadDataGenerator](https://github.com/PerryAsleep/PadDataGenerator). `PadData` file names match their [ChartType](ChartType.md), e.g. `dance-single.json`.

 # Coordinates

-`PadData` arrow coordinates are represented by X and Y integer values where X goes left to right and Y goes front to back.
+`PadData` arrow coordinates are represented by X and Y integer values where X goes left to right and Y goes front to back. `PadData` assumes square panels.

 ## Example